 The Corporation may pay compensation to the Executive Director, other hired officers, employees, and other independent contractors for services rendered.
-The amount and frequency of payments must be reasonable, determined from time to time by the Board in accordance with the Conflicts of Interest Policy, and be legally compliant with all state and federal employment, nonprofit, and other applicable laws.
+The amount and frequency of payments must be reasonable, determined from time to time by the Board, and be legally compliant with all state and federal employment, nonprofit, and other applicable laws.